lucidrains/slot-attention/README.md

-# Slot Attention
+## Slot Attention

-Implementation of Slot Attention from GoogleAI in Pytorch
+Implementation of <a href="https://arxiv.org/abs/2006.15055">Slot Attention</a> from GoogleAI in Pytorch.

 ## Install